-With this strict criteria for truth in mind, it’s not long before — as depicted with masterful drama in his Meditations on First Philosophy — Descartes struggles to feel convinced by the existence of, well, anything.
+With this strict criteria for truth in mind, and his targets established, it’s not long before — as depicted with masterful drama in his Meditations on First Philosophy — Descartes struggles to feel convinced by the existence or reliability of, well, anything.

-The fact we dream and hallucinate means, for Descartes, our senses aren’t always trustworthy.
-Indeed, have you ever woken from a dream and thought, “but my God, that seemed so real”?
+Have you ever, like Descartes, woken from a dream and thought, “but my God, that seemed so real”?
 Have you ever hallucinated your socks off?
 Have you ever sworn to have witnessed something when someone else swears to have witnessed something else?

 And, if we cannot trust information obtained from our senses, then how can we confirm the existence of an external world?

 Maybe our brains are just in vats somewhere, hooked up to a load of computers, and all this ‘experience’ is mere simulation.

 Or maybe nothing physical exists at all and this is all just one big hallucination — everything is an illusion, a figment of the mental realm, or even the conjurings of an Evil Demon determined to mislead us about the true nature of reality...

 Descartes himself reflects on this latter idea: that the world is created not by a good God but by a God-like deceiver.
 He writes:

 I shall then suppose, not that God who is supremely good and the fountain of truth, but some evil demon not less powerful than deceitful, has employed his whole energies in deceiving me; I shall consider that the heavens, the earth, colors, figures, sound, and all other external things are nought but the illusions and dreams of which this demon has availed himself in order to lay traps for my credulity...